Welcome to Robotathon 2017!

 Do I have to be a UT student to participate/attend?

 Yes.
 This is currently an event for only UT students.
-In addition, you can not have participated in a previous year’s Robotathon.
+In addition, you must not have participated in a previous year’s Robotathon.

 Does this cost anything?

 Yes.
-To participate in Robotathon, you must pay RAS membership dues ($15) and a fee for parts ($20) for the semester, totaling $35.
+To participate in Robotathon, you must pay RAS membership dues ($15) and a fee for special Robotathon parts ($20) for the semester, totaling $35.

 How much time does this take?

 The time frame for the event is about two months; but participating in the event is requires about the same amount of time as a light class.
-The big difference here is that Robotathon, unlike many first semester classes, is very hands on and practical event.
-By participating in Robotathon, you will learn a large amount of information that you won’t even touch on in classes until Sophomore, Junior, or even Senior year.
-It does require some effort to be put forth, but it is very much worth it.
+The big difference here is that Robotathon, unlike many first semester classes, is a very hands on and practical event.
+By participating in Robotathon, you will learn a large amount of information that you won’t even touch on in classes until sophomore, junior, or even senior year.
+It does require some effort, but is very much worth it.

 Any further questions about Robotathon or RAS?

-For any addition questions, concerns, clarifications, etc, feel free to contact us.
-Occasionally, we will update the FAQ with relevant questions, so check back later to see if there is more information.
+More reliably, for any addition questions, concerns, clarifications, etc., feel free to contact us.
+Occasionally, we will update this FAQ with EVEN MORE frequently asked questions and their answers.

-- Shantanu Kanvinde (President): ras_president (at) utlists (dot) utexas (dot) edu
+- Brian Wilmarth (President): ras_president (at) utlists (dot) utexas (dot) edu